 This guide will assist you in delivering the IOC’s Olympic Values Education Programme.

 This document identifies 21st century teaching strategies and learner competencies that are used to successfully implement the programme.
 Numerous pedagogical strategies and examples of practical ways to implement OVEP are discussed.
+It discusses also the principles of delivering effective values education, and give examples of how to plan, teach and assess values education in practice.

 Each Activity Sheet is a printable guide to a set of hands-on learning exercises that take the Olympic themes, symbols, traditions, and provide students/learners with ways to experience this material through creative and thought-provoking activities.